 Some children may forget skills they have recently acquired.
-Toddlers who were speaking fluently before their illness may go back to baby talk, crawling instead of walking, or need nappies even though they were toilet trained before they went into hospital.
+Toddlers who were speaking fluently before their illness may go back to baby talk, crawl instead of walking, or need nappies even though they were toilet trained before they went into hospital.
 Many children have subtle problems with balance or co-ordination.
 As well as this, children may have difficulties with concentration or memory, which can make returning to school more challenging.

-It is important to talk to the paediatrician about these problems if you notice them before the 4-6 week review because they could be temporary or a sign of injury to the brain or inner ear damage12.
+It is important to talk to the paediatrician about these problems if you notice them before you meet to discuss your child's hearing test results 4-6 weeks after discharge from hospital.
+This could be temporary or a sign of injury to the brain or inner ear damage13.
 It is also important to make sure that your child has had a hearing test.
-See 'How can I access further care?' on page 33.
+See 'How can I access further care?' on page 31.